jameshughes89/cs101/site/topics/strings/strings.rst

 * `In the meantime, just look up what you need <https://www.google.com/search?q=make+a+string+uppercase+python>`_

-For next class
+For Next Class
 ==============

-* Read `chapter 11 of the text <http://openbookproject.net/thinkcs/python/english3e/lists.html>`_
+* Read `Chapter 11 of the text <http://openbookproject.net/thinkcs/python/english3e/lists.html>`_